TomCrypto/Ordo/README.md

 How To Build & Compatibility
 ----------------------------

 As Ordo is somewhat environment-dependent (it needs to know, among others, the target operating system for some platform-specific API's such as memory locking, and the target processor's endianness and native word size for processor-specific optimizations) we use a custom makefile to facilitate the build process.
-The makefile *requires* the `gcc` compiler.
+The makefile *requires* the `gcc` compiler (or a port of it, for instance `mingw` with a working shell environment such as `MSYS`).
 The makefile is *not* set up for cross-compiling and you will need to set this up yourself if you wish to build for different operating systems.
 If you are building for the current operating system, then you may tweak the processor architecture and Ordo will optimize accordingly, but unless you know what you are doing you should just build for your current system.

 In general, Ordo expects to be given the following information: